 News & Reviews

-BOOK REVIEW: Intermezzo by Sally Rooney
+October Book of the Month: Intermezzo by Sally Rooney

 There is much doubt cast on Rooney’s talent as a writer, particularly following the wild success of Normal People.
 She is habitually positioned in a binary: a once-in-a-generation genius or over-rated, her prose hollow and superficial.
 In Intermezzo, Rooney both experiments with and cultivates her writing with craftful precision, solidifying her place as a great writer and generational voice.
 I will always pick up a Sally Rooney book.
 Frankly, I would read her grocery list.